Going Out to Dinner with Kids While on a Sleep Schedule

 What Is Quiet Time and How is it Different from Naptime?

 Quiet Time is a period of rest that your toddler takes each day.
-During quiet time, she must stay in her room and play independently.
+During quiet time, your child must stay in her room and play independently.
 Quiet Time differs from naptime because it is not a time for sleep.
 Lights are on and the child is free to move about the room.

 How Does Quiet Time Fit into My Toddler’s Day?